 Chris Hardee joined Dater and Merton as Associate Producer for BURNED.
 In the early 1980s, he co-founded a non-profit media organization where his first productions focused on nature and environmental topics for conservation organizations throughout New England.
 Public Radio projects followed including a documentary series on nature writers, a musical environmental parable for NPR Playhouse, and docu-shorts on natural resources.
-As the business expanded through the 80s and 90s, Hardee wrote, directed and produced numerous video, film, interactive, and multimedia productions for museums, parks, and historic sites around the country.
+Through the 80s and 90s, Hardee wrote, directed and produced numerous video, film, interactive, and multimedia productions for museums, parks, and historic sites around the country.
 Noteworthy clients included the Smithsonian Institution’s National Museum of the American Indian, major science museums such as Philadelphia’s Franklin Institute, the Truman Presidential Library, and a long list of cultural history museums.
 Hardee then founded High Cairn Films where he makes documentaries focused on the environment, education, and sustainability.
 In addition to his film credits, Hardee has also been a freelance writer, a marketing/PR professional, an educator, and an evaluator of environmental education programs.